-So we may have very course green martensite and then fine grain either martensite and the ferrite mixture and then we may have the ferrite and pearlite mixture.
-So the region next to the fusion boundary will be having very heterogeneous microstructure and accordingly the properties will be a changing significantly very high hardness next to the fusion boundary and then reducing hardness away from the fusion boundary until the base metal.
-But if we see the weld metal experiences the highest cooling rate so there will be every tendency for the formation of the martensite and that was the fine grain structure if the autogenous welding has been performed but we may regulate the weld metal composition as well as properties using the suitable filler or the electrode, that will help in having the suitable combination of the properties in the weld metal.
-So we can do a lot for regulating or adjusting or realizing the properties of the weld metals but we have limited things to do for changing the properties of the heat affected zone and that is why is especially in case of the steels the property control over the properties of the heat affected zone to a great extent determines the ease of welding.
-So since we get lot of variation in the microstructure starting from the martensite to the martensite and ferrite.
-And then ferrite and the pearlite, so both these structures are very sensitive for cracking especially in case of the high carbon steel, so if the carbon equivalent is high or the carbon content in steel is high then the formation of the high carbon martensite or high carbon martensite+pearlite mixture will make the heat affected zone as well as the weld metal sensitive for cracking.
-(Refer Slide Time: 19:37)
+On moving away from we get the fine grained coarse HAZ then partially refined HAZ and then base metal.
+So we may have very coarse grain martensite and then fine grain either martensite and the ferrite mixture and then we may have the ferrite and pearlite mixture.
+So the regions next to the fusion boundary will be having very heterogeneous micro structure and accordingly the properties will be changing significantly very high hardness next to the fusion boundary and then reducing hardnesses away from the fusion boundary. until the base metal.
+But if we see the weld metal, weld metal experiences the highest cooling rate.

+So there will be every tendency for the formation of the martensite and that too of the fine grain structure. if the autogenous welding has been performed.
+But we may regulate the weld metal composition as well as properties using the suitable filler or the electrode that will help in having the suitable combination of the properties in the weld metal.
+So we can do a lot for regulating or adjusting or realizing the properties of the weld metal but we have limited things to do for changing the properties of the welding. heat affected zone and that is why especially in case of the steels the property control over the properties of the heat affected zone to a great extent determines the ease of welding.

+So, since we get lot of variation in the microstructure starting from the martensite to the martensite and ferrite and then ferrite and the pearlite.
+So both these structures are very sensitive for cracking especially in case of the high carbon steels.
+So if the carbon equivalent is high or the carbon content in the steel is high then the formation of the high carbon martensite or high carbon martensite plus ferrite mixture will make the heat affected zone as well as the weld metal sensitive for There is another aspect as I have said the carbon steels which is calculated using carbon plus manganese plus silicon divide by 4.
+So, this will give us the carbon equivalent, so if we take a simple example like very low carbon steel having 0.2% carbon but if the manganese content is very high like 1.